Burglary Lawyer in Tampa

 A conviction for a crime like burglary can change your life, and the legal penalties are not the only consequences.
 A felony conviction can make it harder to find employment and housing.
 If you hold a professional license, your licensing board may take disciplinary action.

-If you are an immigrant in the state of Florida and you are convicted of a felony, you’ll become subject to deportation.
+When you’re facing burglary changes, you need a criminal defense lawyer on your side because the penalties for conviction are severe.
+For example, if you are an immigrant in the state of Florida and you are convicted of a felony, you’ll become subject to deportation.
 If you simply cannot have a felony conviction, and you are charged with burglary, don’t even think about acting as your own attorney.
 Too much will be at stake.

 Tampa criminal justice attorney Patrick B. Courtney has over 24 years of legal experience, and he’s effectively represented scores of burglary defendants.
 He’s a former prosecutor who knows how burglary cases are handled by the state.